wmtech-1/GDPR_Helper_JS/README.md

             Demo
         </h3>
         <!--
-        	Sample code for accessing APIs.
+	Following is just an example that simulates the calls an ad tag would make if it's ready to integrate with IAB's Consent Framework JS 1.1
         Publishers do not need to put following code on their web-page.
         -->
         <script>
             setTimeout(function() {